fommil/fpmortals/manuscript/complete.md

 If each of the parallel operations returns a value in the same monadic context, we can apply a function to the results when they all return.
-Rewriting `update` to take advantage of this:
+Rewriting `initial` to take advantage of this:

 {lang="text"}
 ~~~~~~~~